-This story is by Anthony Mantuano and was part of our 2019 Summer Writing Contest.
+This story is by Anthony Mantuano and won the Readers’ Choice Award in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 I cried out for my mother.